patio garden design 35m²

 A retaining wall was situated close to a conservatory, where we carved out further space to expand the lower patio.
 Distinctly buff and blue, the 900 x 600mm sandstone pavers originate in Yorkshire, and display delicate veining with a 75mm profile.
 We joined the blue pavers together, creating seamless riser heights, while Box hedging follows the steps' angularity, producing a low textural barrier which adds movement, and distinguishes various seating zones.
 The dainty purple foliage of a Japanese maple, an Acer palmatum ‘Bloodgood’, is flawlessly defined above the light-toned sandstone, and is very much at home in a North London patio garden, where woodland trees thrive in a damp shaded microclimate, reminiscent of their native habitat.

 A 4-metre cantilevered bench is angled to the patio outline in three sections.
 A light yet robust metal framework was designed and built into its raised bed, as we progressed, clad in hardwood to match the decked patio.
 The high bed wasn't backfilled with earth, to conserve a native Hawthorn, where a subtle environmental approach generates captivating synergy, as Bamboo canes emerge from a lower, inverted base.
-This inventive technique evolved while designing level changes in a Shoreditch city garden, where similar site parameters required design ingenuity and landscaping resourcefulness.
-When designing a compact outdoor space, each amplified niche and cavity enhances spatial depth, formed by the interplay of shadows and light which produces distinctive ambience in a small contemporary garden.
+This inventive technique evolved while designing level changes in a Shoreditch patio, where similar site parameters required design ingenuity and landscaping resourcefulness.
+When designing a compact outdoor space, each amplified niche and cavity consolidates spatial depth, formed by the interplay of shadows and light which produces distinctive ambience in a small contemporary garden.